Safe Water Bath Canned Roasted Tomato Sauce

 Can I use yellow cherry tomatoes for this recipe?
 I have so many and am looking for a recipe I can can that doesn’t have to be frozen.

-Even though they seem less acidic and more sweet, according to this article it seems like you can use yellow tomatoes the same as red, following all the same guidelines (adding lemon juice or citric acid).
+Even though they seem less acidic and more sweet, according to what I’ve read you can use yellow tomatoes the same as red, following all the same guidelines (adding lemon juice or citric acid).

 I have frozen tomatoes from my garden.
 Can I use them for this recipe?